JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 file.create("inst/classify.js")
 ```

 With the dependencies locally downloaded one can move on to create the R function that will be used to import the dependencies in the Shiny UI.
 The file `classify.js` should be imported via this function too.
-The function `useMl5` creates two `html_dependency` objects, one for the custom code with the message handler and another for the ml5 dependency, importantly at the end of the function these are returned in a `tagList` __where order matters__ as these will be rendered in the order they are listed: first the ml5 dependency then the file containing our custom code.
+The function `useMl5` creates two `html_dependency` objects, one for the custom code with the message handler and another for the ml5 dependency.
+Importantly at the end of the function these are returned in a `tagList` __where order matters__ as these will be rendered in the order they are listed: first the ml5 dependency then the file containing our custom code.

 ```r
 # R/deps.R